The Big 4 in 4

 Day 2: Invercargill to Te Anau via the Southern Scenic Route

-Manapouri and Lake Te Anau are renowned as lakeside destinations but there a host of dry land activities with cycle trails, short walks and exploring options across Fiordland.
+Manapouri and Lake Te Anau are renowned as lakeside destinations, but there are a host of dry land activities with cycle trails, short walks and exploring options across Fiordland.

 Day 3: Te Anau to Gore - 136 km / 1 hour 30 mins